DavidD-Fleming/MachineLearning/README.md

     - Sometimes coefficients end up exactly 0, which means features can be completely ignored.
 This can be seen as a positive as it makes a model easier to interpret and can emphasize the most important features.
     - Lasso is a better choice than Ridge when you have a large amount of features and you only expect a few to be relevant.
     - *ElasticNet* (from scikit-learn) combines the consequences of both Lasso and Ridge at the price of having to adjust for L1 and L2 regularization.
+* **Linear Models For Classification**: ŷ = w[0] * x[0] + w[1] * x[1] + ... + w[p] * x[p] + b > 0*
+    - Instead of returning the weighted sum of the features as for regression, classification checks if the value is greater or less than 0.
+    - These models use a decision boundary to separate two classes using a line, plane, or hyperplane.
+    - The two most common linear classification algorithms are *logistic regression* and *linear support vector machines*.
+Both use L2 regularization.
+The trade-off parameter that determines the strength of regularization is called C. The larger the C, the weaker the regularization.
+    - Low values of C causes the algorithm to adjust to the majority while high values of C emphasizes the importance of each data point.
+    - Many linear classification models are for binary classifications only and don't extend naturally to multiclass classification (except for logistic regression).
+One technique to extend the binary algorithms to be multiclass is to use the *one-vs.-rest* approach where where a binary model is learned for each class that tries to separate itself from all other classes.
+To make a prediction, all classifiers are run on a test point where the classifier with the highest score on a single class has its label returned as the classificaiton.
+- If you assume only a few of your features are important, use L1 regularization, otherwise use L2 regularization.
+- Linear models excel when the number of features is large compared to the number of samples.
+They are also used on very large datasets where it is not feasible to train other models.
+However, it suffers in lower-dimensional spaces where other models have a better generalization performance.